JulianGarneau/Hybrid_Assembly_Short_and_Pacbio_Long_Reads/README.md

 ### STEP 1.
-CONVERTING THE PACBIO FILE FORMAT TO FASTQ FILES
+CONVERTING THE PACBIO FILE FORMAT TO FASTQ FILES NEEDED BY UNICYCLER

 If we don't have the fastq file for the Pacbio long reads,you will have to convert the specific PacBio "subreads.bam" files before you can use them here with the Unicycler assembler